Methodological refinement of the submillimeter galaxy magnification bias. I. Cosmological analysis with a single redshift bin: Results

-A preliminary global view shows, as expected, that the case with the weakest priors (uniform distribution on $\beta$) yields the least stringent constraints on all parameters.
-However, the marginalized distributions of $M_1$ and $\sigma_8$ have a distinctive feature which sheds light onto the influence of the $\beta$ parameter; indeed, the bimodality of the marginalized distribution of $M_1$ (as seen in red in Figure \ref{1D_xc_uniform_gaussian_fixed_beta}) is related to the two seemingly plausible values of $\beta$, which are around 2.2 and a 3.0.
-As for $\sigma_8$, the interplay with the $\beta$ parameter is becomes clear on the $\sigma_8-\beta$ plane, where larger values of the former imply smaller values of the latter.
-Moreover, both the marginalized distributions and the probability contours for all parameters of the second and third case (Gaussian prior and fixed value of 2.2 on $\beta$) do not show any difference whatsoever; therefore, they will be jointly discussed in the text.
+A preliminary global view shows, as expected, that the case with the weakest priors (uniform distribution on $\beta$) yields the least stringent constraints on most parameters.
+However, the marginalized distributions of $M_{\text{min}}$, $M_1$, and $\sigma_8$ have a distinctive feature which sheds light onto the influence of the $\beta$ parameter; indeed, two different peak values for these parameters appear according to the two seemingly plausible values of $\beta$, which are around 2.2 and a 3.0.
+In particular, for $\sigma_8$, the interplay with the $\beta$ parameter becomes clear on the $\sigma_8-\beta$ plane, where larger values of the former imply smaller values of the latter.

-Regarding the constraints on the HOD parameters, the least informative case (uniform prior on $\beta$) yields mean values of $\alpha^{\text{cross}}=0.80$, $\log M_{\text{min}}^{\text{cross}}=11.73$ and $\log M_1^{\text{cross}}=13.14$, with 68\% credible intervals of $[0.61,1.50]$, $[11.22,11.98]$ and $[11.5,13.96]$.
-As will be discussed below, even in this case, which has an additional degree of freedom with respect to \citet{GON21}, a remarkable improvement takes place concerning the determination of $\alpha$, which had not even been constrained, and $M_1$, for which mostly lower limits had been derived up to now.
-This is a direct consequence of the reduction of the error bars on small scales.
-In comparison, the uncertainty in $M_{\text{min}}^{\text{cross}}$ is nonetheless larger due to a lower tail in the posterior distribution caused by the high values of $\beta$ that are allowed.
-Indeed, the posterior distribution of $\beta$ has a clear maximum at 2.2, but displays a long tail toward the higher end.
-However, in the case of a narrow Gaussian prior around 2.2, the posterior does not deviate from it in any noticeable way, as can be seen in Fig. \ref{corner_xc_uniform_gaussian_fixed_beta}.
+Regarding the constraints on the HOD parameters, the least informative case (uniform prior on $\beta$) yields mean values of $\alpha=0.83$, $\log M_{\text{min}}=11.67$ and $\log M_1=13.41$, with 68\% credible intervals of $[0.45,1.24]$, $[11.48,11.94],$ and $[12.60,14.23]$.
+As we discuss below, even in this case, which has an additional degree of freedom with respect to \citet{GON21}, a remarkable improvement takes place concerning the determination of $\alpha$, which had not even been constrained, and $M_1$, for which mostly lower limits had been derived up to now.
+This is a direct consequence of the reduction of the error bars on small scales with respect to the measurement strategy in previous works.
+Nevertheless, the uncertainty in $M_{\text{min}}$ is comparable to that of \citet{GON21} due to the range of $\beta$ values that are allowed in the present work.
+Indeed (and interestingly), the posterior distribution of $\beta$ has a clear maximum at 2.20, but displays a long tail toward the high end.
+However, in the case of a narrow Gaussian prior around 2.90, the posterior does not deviate from it in any noticeable way.
+This fact, which in principle could be indicative of a wrong assumption for the Gaussian $\beta$ prior, will be commented further in the next subsection.